kubewarden/rfc/rfc/0022-policy-lifecycle.md

 As each new policy server replica starts, the controller updates the status of the policy and policy revisions to show that a new replica has been added.
 The `Ready` status for a specific policy on the new replica will be set to `Unknown` until the policy loads successfully.
 If the policy fails to load, the policy server will shut down with an error.
-This prevents the new replica from being included in the service endpoints, ensuring no requests are sent to a replica that encountered an error.
+This prevents the new replicas from being included in the service endpoints, ensuring no requests are sent to a replica that encountered an error.

 ### Scaling Down